willshpt/ME433.Kitchen/recipes/SpaghettiCarbonara.md

 <!---
 github user: cpurnama55
 -->
 I like pasta a lot because of how simple it can be to make.
-I spaghetti carbonara is a pasta dish that takes a little more work than a usual pasta dish, but tastes amazing.
+I think spaghetti carbonara is a pasta dish that takes a little more work than a usual pasta dish, but tastes amazing.

 ### Ingredients
 - Salt